-Article 4 also provides, in a similar way to EMIR, that the counterparty subject to the reporting obligation may delegate its reporting obligation, while retaining responsibility under SFTR for the details of the report.
+Article 4 provides, in a similar way to EMIR, that the counterparty subject to the reporting obligation may delegate its reporting obligation, while retaining responsibility under SFTR for the details of the report.
 The MRRA provides for this delegation by way of Delegated Reporting and SFT-specific elections in the Securities Financing Transactions Annex.

 Alongside providing counterparties with the ability to delegate their reporting obligation, Article 4 of SFTR also sets out a mandatory reporting requirement.
-Where one of the counterparties to an SFT is an FC under SFTR that is a small or medium-sized undertaking for accounting purposes (an "NFC-SME"), the FC is responsible for reporting on behalf of that NFC-SME, as well as on its own behalf.
-The MRRA caters for this through the Mandatory Reporting Provisions and SFT-specific elections in the Securities Financing Transactions Annex.
-Note that the mandatory reporting obligation on FCs will not be relevant until 11 January 2021, being the reporting obligation phase-in date for NFCs.
-Unlike EMIR, SFTR does not provide for an NFC-SME to opt-out from mandatory reporting by the FC and to make its own reports.
+Where one of the counterparties to an SFT is an FC under SFTR16, and the other counterparty is an NFC under SFTR that is a small or medium-sized undertaking for accounting purposes17 (an "NFC- SME"), the FC is responsible for reporting on behalf of that NFC- SME, as well as on its own behalf.
+The MRRA caters for this through the Mandatory Reporting Provisions and SFT-specific elections in the Securities Financing Transactions